-All Program Loans, or participations therein, to be financed with lendable proceeds of the Issue 2024-1A Bonds will be made in accordance with the Program Loan Procedures described in Appendix G. The General Resolution provides that Program Loans to be financed with moneys made available from the issuance of a series of Bonds shall satisfy any restrictions or covenants applicable to such Program Loans as shall be set forth in the related Supplemental Resolution.
-The Issue 2024-1 Supplemental Resolution provides that the Program Loans (other than a DPA Loan) to be financed with proceeds of the Issue 2024-1 Bonds shall be first lien loans (i) insured or guaranteed or have a commitment for insurance or guarantee by (a) the United States or any instrumentality thereof, (b) a private mortgage insurer qualified to issue such insurance or guarantee in the State and approved by THDA (for a description of certain mortgage insurance programs, including certain conditions on recovery and limitations on coverage, see Appendix B) or (c) any agency or instrumentality of the State authorized by law to issue such insurance; or (ii) made to borrowers who have an equity interest of at least 22% in the property based on the lesser of appraised value or the sale price and will be secured by a first lien on a fee simple estate in real property located in the State.
-The Issue 2024-1 Supplemental Resolution provides that DPA Loans may be made on a subordinate lien basis, in a total aggregate principal amount up to 6% of the total principal amount of the Issue 2024-1 Bonds.
-THDA does not expect to use lendable proceeds of the Issue 2024-1A Bonds to purchase participations in Program Loans insured by private mortgage insurance, though lendable proceeds of the Issue 2024-1B Bonds are expected to purchase Program Securities consisting of Program Loans insured by private mortgage insurance.
-While the Issue 2024-1 Supplemental Resolution provides that Program Loans other than DPA Loans (or participations therein) to be financed with proceeds of the Issue 2024-1 Bonds shall be first lien loans, it is anticipated that Supplemental Resolutions adopted for future series of Bonds may authorize the finance of Program Loans secured by subordinate liens, including without limitation, home improvement loans.
+All Program Loans, or participations therein, to be financed with lendable proceeds of the Issue 2024-3A Bonds will be made in accordance with the Program Loan Procedures described in Appendix G. The General Resolution provides that Program Loans to be financed with moneys made available from the issuance of a series of Bonds shall satisfy any restrictions or covenants applicable to such Program Loans as shall be set forth in the related Supplemental Resolution.
+The Issue 2024-3 Supplemental Resolution provides that the Program Loans (other than a DPA Loan) to be financed with proceeds of the Issue 2024-3 Bonds shall be first lien loans (i) insured or guaranteed or have a commitment for insurance or guarantee by (a) the United States or any instrumentality thereof, (b) a private mortgage insurer qualified to issue such insurance or quarantee in the State and approved by THDA (for a description of certain mortgage insurance programs, including certain conditions on recovery and limitations on coverage, see Appendix B) or (c) any agency or instrumentality of the State authorized by law to issue such insurance; or (ii) made to borrowers who have an equity interest of at least 22% in the property based on the lesser of appraised value or the sale price and will be secured by a first lien on a fee simple estate in real property located in the State.
+The Issue 2024-3 Supplemental Resolution provides that DPA Loans may be made on a subordinate lien basis, in a total aggregate principal amount up to 6% of the total principal amount of the Issue 2024-3 Bonds, however, DPA Loans will not be funded with proceeds of the Issue 2024-3A Bonds and will not be funded with proceeds of the Issue 2024-3 Tender Bonds until after the remarketing thereof.
+THDA does not expect to use lendable proceeds of the Issue 2024-3A Bonds to purchase participations in Program Loans insured by private mortgage insurance, though lendable proceeds of the Issue 2024-3A Bonds are expected to purchase Program Securities consisting of Program Loans insured by private mortgage insurance.
+While the Issue 2024-3 Supplemental Resolution provides that Program Loans other than DPA Loans (or participations therein) to be financed with proceeds of the Issue 2024-3 Bonds shall be first lien loans, it is anticipated that Supplemental Resolutions adopted for future series of Bonds may authorize the finance of Program Loans secured by subordinate liens, including without limitation, home improvement loans.

 Prior to calendar year 2024, all DPA Loans made in connection the various loan programs described below were funded with other funds of THDA available outside of the General Resolution.
-Starting calendar year 2024, a portion of THDA's DPA Loans will begin to be funded with proceeds of Bonds upon the issuance of the Issue 2024-1 Bonds; proceeds of Bonds issued prior to the Issue 2024-1 Bonds will not be used to fund DPA Loans.
+Starting calendar year 2024, a portion of THDA's DPA Loans have been funded with proceeds of Bonds upon the issuance of the Issue 2024-1 Bonds; proceeds of Bonds issued prior to the Issue 2024-1 Bonds will not be used to fund DPA Loans.